 What’s better than taking one photo?
 Two – at the same time (almost)!
-In this complete guide for beginners, we’re going to give a fully loaded double exposure photography tutorial.
+In this complete guide for beginners, I’m going to give you a fully loaded double exposure photography tutorial.

 It’s a sign of the times when 20 years ago, digital photography was still very much an infant, and 35mm film was the popular high-school kid.
 Taking 2 photographs accidentally on the same frame was deemed a schoolboy error.

-You’ll hear both double exposure and multiple exposures talked about; as long as it’s more than one image exposed onto the same frame, then you’re still working and thinking along the right lines.
+You’ll hear both double exposure and multiple exposure talked about; as long as it’s more than one image exposed onto the same frame, then you’re still working and thinking along the right lines.

 This resurgence of trendy double exposure photography started back a few years ago, and it’s been slowly rising since.

 So much so, that camera manufacturers like Canon, Nikon, Sony and Fuji have built in creative functions to let you capture double exposures live in-camera.
 It goes to show how much the urge for creativity affects the industry!